HPCC Facilities and Equipment

 Equipment

 The HPCC resources include both generally available public and researcher-owned private or dedicated systems.
-Public nodes and storage are available to any TTU researcher, or upon special request, to external research partners of TTU faculty.
-These resources, including a standard amount per user of storage of data for use on the clusters, are provided at no cost to TTU researchers.
-Access to processing time is allocated on a fair-share queueing basis for all generally available nodes.
-Private resources owned by individual researchers are administered by HPCC staff when part of HPCC clusters, or by the research group itself for dedicated clusters.
+Public nodes and storage are available to any TTU faculty member, research grant leader, to TTU students working with them, or upon special request, to external research partners of TTU faculty.
+These resources, including a standard amount per user of storage of data for use on the clusters, are provided at no cost to TTU faculty members, research grant leaders, and to students and research partners working with them, with access to processing time allocated on a fair-share queueing basis for all generally available nodes.

 Note: The HPCC does not provide support for clusters or equipment not housed in HPCC machine room facilities.